 Speech Assessments, Therapy & Parent Training

-Serving the Greater Toronto Area, Toronto Speech Clinic provides assessments and therapy for children with speech and language difficulties.
+Serving the Greater Toronto Area, Toronto Speech Clinic provides in-person or virtual assessments and therapy for children with speech and language difficulties.
 Cara Christmas opened this small midtown Toronto clinic in 2007.
 It has steadily grown and welcomes parents and children to a warm and comfortable environment for treatment and learning.

 When Cara opened Toronto Speech Clinic, it was with the aim to provide speech and language services to children and their families in an understanding and caring environment.
 Cara has trained in Lidcombe, Hanen and PROMPT.
 Specific areas of interest include articulation delays, motor speech disorders, early language development, narrative development and preschool fluency disorders.

 Located a short walk east from the St. Clair subway station, Toronto Speech Clinic is open Monday through Thursday for all your needs.
-The clinic is wheelchair-accessible with Green P Parking available one block west of the clinic, off of Alvin Avenue.
-There is a Sobeys located directly across the street with free underground parking available for 1.5 hours with the minimum purchase of $20.00 of groceries.
+The clinic is wheelchair-accessible with Green P Parking available either one block west of the clinic, off of Alvin Avenue or on Pleasant Boulevard just east of Yonge Street.

 Schedule an Appointment